fatima2003/OpenBao-Project-Journals/Readme.md

 # OpenBao Mentee Progress Reports

 This repository serves as a log of my journey contributing to OpenBao as a mentee.
-The following sections track my progress, key takeaways, and reflections on various aspects of my contributions.

 ## Progress Report Format